OldSneerJaw/synctos/README.md

 # Introduction

-Synctos is a utility to aid with the process of designing sync functions for [Couchbase](http://www.couchbase.com/) [Sync Gateway](http://developer.couchbase.com/documentation/mobile/current/get-started/sync-gateway-overview/index.html) 1.x.
-With it, you define all your JSON document formats declaratively in a structured JavaScript object format that eliminates much of the boilerplate normally required for sync functions with comprehensive validation of document contents and permissions.
-Not only is it invaluable in protecting the integrity of the documents that are stored in a Sync Gateway database, whenever a document fails validation, the sync function will return a detailed error message that makes it easy for a client to figure out exactly what went wrong.
+Synctos is a utility to aid with the process of designing sync functions for Couchbase Sync Gateway.
+With it, you define all your JSON document types in a declarative JavaScript object format that eliminates much of the boilerplate normally required for sync functions with comprehensive validation of document contents and permissions.
+Not only is it invaluable in protecting the integrity of the documents that are stored in a Sync Gateway database, whenever a document fails validation the sync function will return a detailed error message that makes it easy for a client to figure out exactly what went wrong.

+Generates sync functions that are compatible with all Sync Gateway 1.x versions.

+More information on Sync Gateway can be found in [Couchbase](http://www.couchbase.com/)'s comprehensive developer documentation for [Sync Gateway](http://developer.couchbase.com/documentation/mobile/current/get-started/sync-gateway-overview/index.html).

 # Installation

-Synctos is distributed as an npm package and has several npm dependencies.
-As such, it requires [Node.js](https://nodejs.org/) to run.
+Synctos is distributed as an [npm](https://www.npmjs.com/) package and has several npm dependencies.
+As such, it requires that [Node.js](https://nodejs.org/) is installed in order to run.

 To add synctos to your project, run `npm install synctos` from the project's root directory to install the package locally.
-Or, better yet, if you define a package.json in your project, you can run `npm install synctos --savedev` to automatically install and insert the package into your package.json's developer dependencies.
+Or, better yet, if you define a package.json in your project, you can run `npm install synctos --savedev` to automatically install locally and insert the package into your package.json's developer dependencies.

-For more info on npm package management, see the official npm documentation for [Installing npm packages locally](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [Using a `package.json`](https://docs.npmjs.com/getting-started/using-a-package.json).
+For more info on npm package management, see the official npm documentation for [Installing npm packages locally](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [Using a \`package.json\`](https://docs.npmjs.com/getting-started/using-a-package.json).

 # Usage